proverma/arrow/docs/arrow_cookbook/arrow_in-depth.rst

 Re-Using Browser Sessions
 -------------------------

 As you develop your tests, you may find it necessary to *test* them against a real browser, such as those supported by Selenium.
-However, one of the disadvantages of this approach is that normally, for each test file, a new browser sesssion is started and stopped.
+However, one of the disadvantages of this approach is that normally, for each test file, a new browser session is started and stopped.
 This is time consuming and counter-productive during development.

 Arrow supports the concept of **Session Reuse**.